 More dishwasher tips to help your dishwasher run smoothly:

-- Rinse your dirty dishes but do not wash them before using your dishwasher to save time, energy and money.
+- Rinse your dirty dishes but do not wash them before needing your dishwasher to save time, energy and money.

 - Run the garbage disposal if you have one before running the dishwasher to ensure the sink drain can handle the amount of water that will go through the pipe.